davidvliang/emd-analysis/README.md

 4. final reconstruction K corresponds to largest MIR value
 5. reconstruct respiratory component

+## Computing Mutual Information (MI)

-## Fast mutual information of two images or signals
+### Fast mutual information of two images or signals
-The current method for computing Mutual Information is a published function based on the naive equidistant binning estimator (ED) method [3].
-[Link to MATLAB documentation here](https://www.mathworks.com/matlabcentral/fileexchange/13289-fast-mutual-information-of-two-images-or-signals).
+The old method for computing MI is a published function based on the naive equidistant binning estimator (ED) method [3].
+[Link to MATLAB documentation](https://www.mathworks.com/matlabcentral/fileexchange/13289-fast-mutual-information-of-two-images-or-signals).

-Update 2021-02-24: ED approach omits important information.
-Will investigate a _k_-nearest neighbors (kNN) approach because it is a parameter-free estimator.
+### *k* Nearest Neighbors (kNN)
+The current method for computing MI is a published function that uses kNN as discussed in [4].
+This method is reportedly the "most stable and less affected by the method-specific parameter" [3].
+[Link to GitHub respository](https://github.com/otoolej/mutual_info_kNN).

+##Scripts

 ### by_sub_emd.m
 EMD Filtering for single subcarrier.